Pagus of Hasbania: Importance and origin

 In the 4th century the Roman emperor Julian the Apostate permitted the Salian Franks to settle just north of the Hesbaye area in Texandria.
 He met them in Tongeren, the Roman capital of the Civitas Tungrorum, which is today a part of the Dutch-speaking part of the Hesbaye (or Haspengouw).
 During the following centuries, the southern more-Romanized population sent missionaries north to convert the Franks to Christianity.

 The Franks, for their part, contributed heavily to the Roman military, and according to Gregory of Tours, they established small kingdoms in each of the old Roman civitates.
 The Hesbaye became a particularly important region for the Frankish aristocracy and clergy, straddling the northernmost stretch of the medieval Germanic-Romance language border in Europe.
 Nobility associated with the area had numerous relations with the major dynasties of the medieval Franks.
-Ewig (1969) proposed that Hasbania together with the neighbouring Meuse (Maas) river valley, formed one of the old Austrasian provinces ruled by a dux or military leader, along with the Champagne, the Moselle, Alsace and Ribuaria.
+Eugen Ewig proposed that Hasbania together with the neighbouring Meuse (Maas) river valley, formed one of the old Austrasian provinces ruled by a dux or military leader, along with the Champagne, the Moselle, Alsace and Ribuaria.
 He proposed that it was possibly named Masuaria, and was based on the core (Kernraum) of the large Roman civitas of Tongeren.